 The innocent days of kickball are gone.
-If you walk onto any playground in America I’m willing to bet you’ll find kids sitting on swings staring at their phone instead of actually swinging.
-Not only that, the days of children naturally learning and discovering the world around them are pretty much non-existent, everything good or bad they ever wanted to know about is just at their fingertips before they’re nearly mature enough to properly process all that information.
+If you walk onto any playground in America I’m willing to bet you’ll find kids sitting on swings staring at their phones instead of actually swinging.
+Not only that, the days of children naturally learning and discovering the world around them are pretty much non-existent.
+Everything good or bad they ever wanted to know about is just at their fingertips before they’re nearly mature enough to properly process all that information.

-I’m 27-years-old, I still have a lot to learn, but my generation watched the transformation from almost no one having internet or a cell phone (not even adults) to everyone having internet and a cell phone, and watching each year as the average age for kids to have a cell phone got younger and younger; watching as technology (aka convenience) increased, critical thinking, independence and exercise decreased.
-To put it another way, the more technology we have, the dumber, fatter and less empathetic we’re getting.
+I’m in my twenties; I still have a lot to learn.
+My generation watched the transformation from almost no one having internet or a cell phone (not even adults) to everyone having internet on their phone, in their pocket, and watching each year as the average age for kids to have a phone got younger and younger, watching as technology (aka convenience) increased, critical thinking, independence, and exercise decreased.
+To put it another way, the more technology we have, the dumber, fatter, and more apathetic we’re getting.

 PS: I’m tired of all the commercialism and even the stupid, obnoxious ads that I have on this very blog.
 But, that’s one way technology benefits me, making a living.